bienaimable/solar/README.md

 ### Build location
 The machine where the build step and containerization of the apps happens.
 It needs to have access to all resources for the build, which usually means a web connection.
-Note that the build location node doesn't need to be part of swarm.
+Note that the build location node doesn't need to be part of the main swarm.

 ### Repository
 This is where the Docker images will be pushed after they are built.